Cloudy with a Chance of TB: Bringing Health Screening to Marginalized Communities

 There are two vehicles that make up the TB Móvil project.
 One screens individuals in Carabayllo, and the other runs in Comas, another nearby Lima Norte district with similarly high rates of TB.
 Having launched in May, the Comas vehicle is newer and needed more assistance upon my arrival in August 2019.
 So far, my role has been primarily to assist with community engagement in this district.
 There are plans in December for this vehicle to begin working in another nearby district called Independencia, so my role will evolve to rolling out the campaign in this new district.

-My activities have ranged from conducting interviews in the field, mapping points for where the vehicle has gone and will go, finding new points on the field, analyzing the demographics of the project participants, and coming up with new strategies to engage the community in the campaign.
+My activities have ranged from conducting informal interviews with community members, mapping points for where the vehicle has gone and will go, finding new points on the field, analyzing the demographics of the project participants, and coming up with new strategies to engage the community in the campaign.

-By working with the community engagement team lead, we’re making sure that the vehicle reaches every last corner of Comas, leaving no one behind.
-We advertise at all types of community spaces—from local food kitchens to schools, churches, and fields.
-The locations of these points also coincide with 12 “priority health zones” in Comas that have higher reported rates of TB.
+The two vehicles go to all types of community spaces, from local food kitchens to schools, churches, and fields.
+The locations of these points also coincide with zones in Comas and Carabayllo that have higher reported rates of TB.

 My days are typically split between working in the field in Comas, which involves a hefty two-hour commute, and working in the SES office, located in Lima’s central historic district.
 I often get to engage in exciting meetings with community leaders and stakeholders.
 Just last week, our team met with the mayor of Comas to discuss the importance of the vehicle in his district and ask for his support in the mission.
 Another awesome part about the project is that TB Móvil reaches a new point every day, a strategy that allows for me to move all over the areas of Carabayllo and Comas and grow very familiar with the districts and its hidden spots.

-Volunteers help paint a mural illustrating TB Móvil, SES, and highlighting the right to health
+Volunteers help paint a mural illustrating TB Móvil, SES, and highlighting the right to health.
+Image courtesy of Gabriela P.

 TB Móvil Impact and My Goals as a Volunteer

 I’m humbled by the opportunity to contribute to such a concretely impactful project.
-In just six months, TB Móvil has performed more than 22,000 chest x-rays and identified 114 individuals with TB that have started timely treatment (114 cases that would have most likely gone undetected otherwise).
+In just six months, TB Móvil has performed more than 22,000 chest x-rays and identified more than 100 individuals with TB that have started timely treatment (cases that would have most likely gone undetected otherwise).

 As per my goals for the year, I want to develop innovative strategies to further engage the community in this work and achieve equal screening rates among all demographics.
 I want to work to find strategies and solutions to fill these gaps.
 I’m also motivated to help recruit individuals to meet the project’s 100,000-person-screening goal.